vmware-tanzu/tanzu-framework/docs/packages/definitions.md

 A Package that contains PackageInstall CRs, Secrets and ServiceAccounts, RBAC rules that are needed to install other packages and when the meta package is installed, it installs the other packages.
 A meta Package may describe a specific version of a Distribution.

+## Thick tarball

+A tarball that contains a package bundle and its associated images.
+Thick tarballs are suitable for air-gapped environments.